zulip/zulip/docs/prod-install.md

 - `EXTERNAL_HOST`: the user-accessible Zulip domain name for your Zulip installation (aka what users will type in their web browser).
-This will be the domain for which you have DNS A records pointing to this server and for which you configured SSL certificates.
-If you plan to use multiple domains, also set `ALLOWED_HOSTS`.
+This should of course match the DNS name you configured to point to your server and for which you configured SSL certificates.
+  If you plan to use multiple domains, add the others to `ALLOWED_HOSTS`.

 - `ZULIP_ADMINISTRATOR`: the email address of the person or team